metricly/hugo-www-site/content/blog/posts/2017/03-14_agent-based-monitoring.md

 But agent-based solutions go much further.
 They give you:

 -   Increased flexibility in creating notification alerts based on custom alarms.
-For example, Netuitive has a wide variety of [preset policies and alarms](https://help.netuitive.com/Content/Policies/DefaultPolicies/default_policies.htm).
+For example, Metricly has a wide variety of [preset policies and alarms](https://help.netuitive.com/Content/Policies/DefaultPolicies/default_policies.htm).
 -   Better [out-of-the-box dashboards](/aws-monitoring-best-practices-using-pre-configured-dashboards), which are fed by [analytics](https://hlp.app.netuitive.com/Content/Metrics/Analytics/analytics.htm) based on trends around how the entire solution and infrastructure behave over time.
 CloudWatch doesn't provide in-depth analytics.

 Agentless Monitoring Is More Complex Than It Seems